 Make sure you greet everyone with festive cheer.
 In Tagalog, people wish each other ‘Maligayang Pasko’ which, of course, means ‘Merry Christmas’.
 You are sure to make someones day if you can say that in their language so please do try it out.

 Christmas is very much an eating (and drinking) holiday.
 It is no time for a diet as there will be plenty of banquets on offer for you to try the local Christmas cuisine.
 Following the midnight mass on December 24th/25th, families and friends will return home to feast on dishes such as lechón (roasted pig), ham, rice cakes like Bibingka or Puto bumbong, and fruits.
 There will also be a number of drinks on offer, both alcoholic and not.
+You can learn how to say Cheers in Tagalog to enjoy the drinks with your Filipino friends and their family.

 Finally, a simple walk around the city can reveal some beautiful sights, decorations, and crowds of happy people looking forward to the holidays.
 Make sure you check out some churches which should also be decorated for the occasion.